alexa-ngo/decimal-to-hexa-converter/README.md

-# decimal-to-hexa-converter
-This program converts a number from any base up to base 16 into hexadecimal.
+This program has two functions.
+The first function called Decimal to Hex which converts a Decimal to Hex.
+While the second function called Hex to Decimal converts a Hex input to decimal.